apache/pulsar/site2/docs/txn-use.md

     //mandtory configuration, used to create systemTopic used for transaction buffer snapshot systemTopicEnabled=true

-    //It is a mandatory configuration if you want to guarantee exactly-once semantics. brokerDeduplicationEnabled=true
     ```

-    If you want to enable batch messages in transactions, follow the steps below.
+    * If you want to enable batch messages in transactions, follow the steps below.

     Set `acknowledgmentAtBatchIndexLevelEnabled` to `true` in the `broker.conf` or `standalone.conf` file.

       ```
       acknowledgmentAtBatchIndexLevelEnabled=true
       ```

+    * [message deduplication](cookbooks-deduplication.md) is a mandatory configuration, if need to guarantee exactly-once semantics.
+    You can enable message deduplication at the broker level, the namespace level, or the topic level according to your needs.

 3. Initialize transaction coordinator metadata.